ybrs/graphite-alerts/README.md

 Optional argument:

     from - The Graphite `from` parameter for how long to query for ex. `-10min` default `-1min`

+    exclude - A list of targets to include.
+This must match the full target so it is recommended that you use the Graphite function alias() to make these readable.

 ## TODO